Sandy4321/Supervised_LDA/Readme.md

 ```

 As we can see, some of these topics like topics [0, 2, 3, 4..] consist of specifically book oriented words like *stori, book, read, charact, novel, etc* and others made of words that we use when talking about a movie like *film, movi, see, dvd..etc*.

+### Latent Dirichlet Allocation

+Latent Dirichlet Alllocation is a probabilistic topic model with a corresponding generative process.
+A topic is a distribution over a fixed vocabulary that the documents are expected to be generated out of.
+We chose to use this technique since it offers an efficient and low loss dimensionality reduction as compared to using bag of word counts or tfidf frequencie over the entire document vocabulary.

+### Scaling with larger corpus

+Given that the slowest and hence the rate determining step of the script is the LDA transformation, it is here that we can make the biggest different in speed.
+The LDA function in gensim offers the possibility to run the model online where the model is updated in iterations running on chunks of the dataset, which also allows us to account for topic drifts.
+An even larger speed up can be obtained by running Distributed LDA function over different clusters.